tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

   1. Choose Ubuntu as the OS and Node.js as the Runtime.
   2. Select  `aws/codebuild/nodejs:7.0.0` as the Version.
   3. Change the BuildSpec name to `buildspec.frontend.yml` (our yaml file with the steps to follow).
-6. In the Artifacts section select No artifacts.
+6. In the Artifacts section select _No artifacts_.
 7. In the Service Role section:
   1. Select Create a service role in your account.
   2. Choose a name for the Role and name it `codebuild-aws-workshop-service-role`.